Tiny-Snow/EVMP/README.md

 ```
 To use the pretrain model, you need to change the `pretrain` parameter.

-## Save model immediately
+## Early Stop
-Instead of the Ctrl+C canceling, `signal.txt` is used to control the saving process.
-During the training process, a model is saved while its Val MAE loss is the lowest.
-Once you set the `train` in `signal.txt` to `false`, the model will be saved and the training process will be terminated after the epoch ends.
+Instead of the Ctrl+C canceling, we use `signal.txt` to control the saving process.
+During the training process, the program automatically saves the best models according to the Val MAE loss.
+You may manually set the `train` in `signal.txt` to `false` to make it stop at the end of the current epoch and save the model parameters.

 ## Testing